SuruiLiu/EasyX/ReflectionDoc/reflective.md

  - Need to explore strategies for balancing performance and functionality in complex database design.
  - Further learning is required to improve database deployment scripts and SQL statements.
  - Clarifying and implementing the database optimization direction remains a key task.
+ -

+ ## @Yudong Qiu
+### 29 August 2025

+---

+### 1. Work Completed This Week

+- **Implemented PostgreSQL Query Functionality:**
+  Developed the core database query module in the software based on the project’s data access requirements.
+  Using Python (`psycopg2`), successfully established connections to the PostgreSQL database and implemented basic `SELECT` queries.

+- **Initial Testing and Validation Completed:**
+  Integrated the module into the local development environment and tested it to ensure connection stability, correctness of query results, and proper parameter passing and data type conversion.

+- **Prepared for Future Feature Expansion:**
+  The current implementation was designed with extensibility in mind, allowing dynamic SQL construction and parameter binding to support future expansion of query conditions and functionality.

+---

+### 2. Work Plan for Next Week

+- **Refine the Existing Query Module:**
+  Enhance error handling and edge case processing (e.g., empty fields, connection failures, empty query results) to improve robustness and user experience.

+- **Expand Coverage to Additional Tables:**
+  Based on evolving business requirements and frontend demands, add new database tables and implement corresponding SQL queries to support more complex data access and visualization needs.

+- **Improve Maintainability and Configuration:**
+  Externalize database connection parameters and query fields into `.env` files or YAML/JSON configuration files to simplify environment management and improve maintainability.

+---

+### 3. Current Challenges and Difficulties

+- **Tight Coupling Between SQL and Application Logic:**
+  SQL statements are currently hardcoded in the application.
+Schema changes may cause maintenance difficulties.
+  Considering abstraction layers or ORM adoption for better modularity.

+- **Query Performance Optimization Needs Improvement:**
+  Complex queries with multiple joins and filters are not yet optimized.
+  Plan to use `EXPLAIN` and indexing strategies to improve performance.

+- **Transaction Control and Exception Handling Require Enhancement:**
+  Current database interactions lack complete transaction handling.
+  Need to explore `psycopg2` transaction practices to ensure proper rollback and error recovery.

+---